Mistake Attribution: Fine-Grained Mistake Understanding in Egocentric Videos: Related Work

 \section{Related Work}

-\textbf{Modeling Mistakes in Egocentric Videos.}\quad Although there is a large body of early work in video anomaly detection~\cite{NAYAK2021104078,zhaounusual2011,anomalynet2019,10.1007/978-3-031-19830-4_23,hasan2016learning}, most of this work does not emphasize anomalies as mistakes in the context of a procedure.
+\textbf{Modeling Mistakes in Egocentric Videos.}\quad Recent efforts toward Instructional AI have demonstrated early progress~\cite{bellos2025towards,li2024handi,storks2025transparent,li2025towards, bellos-etal-2024-large,wang2026bimotion,bi2026think}.
+In terms of Misatake Understanding, although there is existing work in video anomaly detection~\cite{NAYAK2021104078,zhaounusual2011,anomalynet2019,10.1007/978-3-031-19830-4_23,hasan2016learning}, most of this work does not emphasize anomalies as mistakes in the context of a procedure.
 Most past mistake-specific work focuses on detection or small-set categorization.
 Soran et al.~\cite{soran2015generating} identify omitted actions using a hidden Markov models.
 HoloAssist~\cite{wang2023holoassistegocentrichumaninteraction} uses the TimeSFormer ViT model \cite{bertasius2021space,dosovitskiy2021an} to detect mistakes.
 Assembly101~\cite{sener2022assembly101, ding2023every} uses a graph-based method to detect two categories of mistakes specifically in the assembly task: the ordering and placement of installing a component.
 Certain recent works also adopt the anomaly detection mindset for mistakes, such as EgoPED~\cite{lee2024error}, which compares an observed action feature to its prototypical one, PREGO~\cite{flaborea2024prego}, which compares the inferred action class to the expected one in a streaming manner, AMNAR~\cite{AMNAR_Huang_2025_CVPR}, which combines these two ideas, and Missteps~\cite{mazzamuto2025gazing}, which compares observed gaze behavior against an expected one.
 None of these works models mistakes at a level of richness beyond binary detection.

 The most relevant recent works are twofold.
 Lee et al.~\cite{lee2025error} categorize detected mistakes into a set of predefined categories (e.g., modification, slip errors, etc.).
-MistSense~\cite{patsch2025mistsense} generates natural language explanations for an action video that is detected as mistaken.
+MistSense~\cite{patsch2025mistsense,storks2025transparent} generates natural language explanations for an action video that is detected as mistaken.
 Neither of these works captures a sufficiently rich task-based analysis of the mistake.
 The categories in Lee et al.~\cite{lee2025error} do not describe the specific attributes of the mistake.
 MistSense's~\cite{patsch2025mistsense} explanation capture generic action failures (e.g., knocking over the bottle) rather than how the action deviates from the task instructions.